-The city of Poznan is a bit of a hidden gem on the Poland tourist route.
+The city of Poznan is a hidden gem on the Polish tourist route.
 If you’ve never thought of visiting Poznan, this guide is here to convince you that it is well worth a visit 🙂

 Table of contents